-TrueParser separates human dashboard access from machine access used by tenant apps.
+TrueParser separates human dashboard access from machine access used by tenant apps and the Demo UI.

 Authentication Model